 The ALSPAC data linkage team are actively involved in furthering the development of data linkage methodologies - with a particular focus on how these interact with, and can benefit, cohort studies.
-Current projects include: working with the D2K group on the development of DataSHIELD privacy preserving analysis system; developing and assessing statistical approaches to de-identify and anonymise data; and developing anonymised protocols for data linkage.
+Current projects include: developing and assessing statistical approaches to de-identify and anonymise data; and developing anonymised protocols for data linkage.

 We welcome any enquiries about this work or to discuss the development of record linkage in observational studies.